-My physician-dad had lots of doctor buddies, but only one was included in his bedside photograph collection when he died in March 2007.
-My father and Andrew P. Dedick, Jr., MD were quite obviously playing golf in Ireland in that grainy half-century old photo I recall so well.
+My physician-dad had plenty of doctor buddies, but only one was included in his bedside photograph collection when he died in March 2007.
+My father and Andrew P. Dedick, Jr., MD were quite obviously playing golf in Ireland in that grainy 1967 photo I recall so well.

 Dr. Dedick and his partners arrived just when diagnostic medical imaging technology was coming into its own.
 The 1950s to the 1970s — real glory years for doctors — were boom times for professional medicine.
 Dad explained to me that the Red Bank Radiologists team was exceptionally well trained, had a drive to succeed, and worked long hours.
 And like all good doctors, “they cared deeply about their patients.”
 That group of doctors “were earning six-figure salaries long before it was fashionable for a doctor to do so,” according to my father.

 “Where there is love there is life.”